dojo/docs/dojox/mobile/faq.rst

 Is dojox.mobile.app still alive?
 --------------------------------

 dojox.mobile.app is no longer actively developed.
-It has been superseded by dojox.app, which targets both desktop and mobile platforms (see http://dojotoolkit.org/reference-guide/1.7/dojox/app.html).
+It has been superseded by dojox.app, which targets both desktop and mobile platforms (see :ref:`dojox.app <dojox/app>`).

 How should I use dojox.mobile.deviceTheme?
 Are there changes in Dojo 1.8 with this respect?
 -------------------------------------------------------------------------------------------

 Yes, Dojo 1.8 brings improvements that allow to safely load the deviceTheme with a script tag, and for overriding the theme styles.
-See http://livedocs.dojotoolkit.org/dojox/mobile/deviceTheme for details.
+See :ref:`dojox.mobile.deviceTheme <dojox/mobile/deviceTheme>` for details.